joriscarbonare/FaceFUN/README.md

 ### 📂 **DATA**

-Each data subfolder follows a strict organization where raw data is stored in a `brut_data` directory.
+Each data subfolder follows a strict organization where raw data is stored in a `raw` directory.
 These raw data files must never be modified to ensure data integrity.
-Any data processing or modifications should be done through scripts that read a copy from `brut_data` and save results in appropriate output directories.

 #### 📁 **plant_data/**
 - **`EucFACE_vegsurvey_consolidated_data.csv`** – Vegetation survey dataset from EucFACE, providing species presence/absence data across rings, plots, quadrant and sampling cells.